Careers360 Logo

 Thermal Reaction

-Takes place by the absorption of heat energy, generally by an increasing the temperature of the reaction medium
+Takes place by the absorption of heat energy, generally by increasing the temperature of the reaction medium

-Heat source is used
+A light source is used

-Adequate light source is required
+An adequate light source is required

 Reaction can occur even in the absence of light